Do eggs raise bad cholesterol?

 People also ask

-How much do eggs raise LDL cholesterol?
+How much do eggs actually raise cholesterol?

 Have a health claim to check?